Drive Spike with Load Distribution Plate into Ground

 OZ-Deck Foundation System

-Quite simply, you drive the anchors into the ground with a jack hammer
+Quite simply, you drive the anchors into the ground with a jack or sledge hammer

-based on certain pre-determined spacings from each other and the size of
+based on certain pre-determined spacing from each other and the size of

 the deck beams.